 The printed holdings (books and journals) can be searched in our online catalog.
 The stock of 10,000 journal volumes is located in the basement of the library.
 Additionally there are 25,000 issues located in the departments of the institute.
 The institute has access to the full texts of more than 30,000 e-journals and 650,000 e-books which were mostly licensed by the Max Planck Society.

 The publications of the FHI scientists are collected on the institutional repository of the Max Planck Society, MPG.PuRe.
 Thereby the institute aims at the deposition of full texts according to the principles of the Berlin Declaration on Open Access.

-Users from other institutions may use the reference library during the opening hours.
-Please contact the reception desk in building B.
+Users from other institutions can use the reference library by appointment.
+Please contact the reception desk in Building B.